Applies To: CRM 2015 on-prem, CRM Online

 There are two ways to publish a report for Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update:

 This topic contains information that applies to both methods.

 To publish a report of type Reporting Services Report, you must have the prvPublishRSReport and prvCreateReport privileges for the report entity.
 However, you do not need the prvPublishRSReport privilege to publish the other two types of reports: Other Report and Linked Report.
 The report type is specified in the Report.ReportTypeCode attribute.

 If the report is associated with the related report categories (ReportCategory), report entity (ReportEntity), and report area (ReportVisibility) entities, you must also have the prvAppendReport and prvAppendToReport privileges for the report entity.
 By default, the System Administrator and System Customizer security roles have these privileges.
-For more information, see Report Entity Privileges and Privileges Not Associated with an Entity.
+For more information, see Report entity privileges and Security role UI to privilege mapping.

 The reports can be organization-owned or user or team-owned.
 For more information, see Entity Ownership.
 If a report is organization-owned it is visible to the whole organization.
 If the report is user or team-owned, you can share the report with other users and teams.